How to Identify, Diagnose, and Treat Lyme Disease Rash

 * Save it in a sealed container for identification if needed.

-* The CDC recommends Lyme disease vaccination for people aged 3 and above living or working in high-risk areas.
+* The CDC suggests vaccination for folks 3 and up who spend time in high-risk zones.

 • Wear long pants and long sleeves.